JBizarri/image-histogram/README.md

 1) Open the "x64\Release\" folder.

-2) Just replace image.jpg with any image you want (**IT HAS TO BE THE SAME NAME AND FILE TYPE**).
+2) Place any image file inside the folder.

-3) Run the OpenCV_FirstImage.exe and see the histogram.
+3) Run the OpenCV_FirstImage.exe

+4) Follow the .exe instruction to see your image's histogram.
+(You can type "image.jpg" as an example)

-4) Press any key to exit.
+5) Press any key to exit.